Adityauyadav/DBMS-The-Why-First-Engineers-Handbook/01 Why Database Exists?/chapter-info.md

 - **Consistently**
 - **Scalably**

+---
+### 💡 The Bigger Software Picture

+As Martin Kleppmann puts it in *Designing Data-Intensive Applications*, most modern systems need to prioritize:

+1. **Reliability** – The system should work correctly even in the face of faults
+2. **Scalability** – It should handle increased load or volume gracefully
+3. **Maintainability** – Easy to evolve, debug, and understand over time

+A well-structured DBMS helps meet all three — making it one of the **core pillars of any serious software architecture**.

+---

 This chapter is here to help you understand:
 - Why DBMS exists in the first place
 - What problems it solves (compared to basic file systems)